-Insurance isn’t just “up a little.”
-In Texas, homeowners rates have seen sizable increases in recent years, driven by catastrophe losses and rising replacement costs.
-Even if you’re claim-free, you can still get hit with higher premiums because pricing is increasingly tied to regional storm modeling and reinsurance costs—not just your personal loss history.
+Even if you’re claim-free, you can still get hit with higher premiums.
+Therefore, pricing is increasingly tied to regional storm models, reinsurance costs, and replacement cost assumptions—not just your personal loss history.

 For investors, the downstream impacts show up fast: